 Here’s a question I’ve been pondering.
 Can there be too much sex in an erotic story?
 I almost feel silly talking about gratuitous content in a work of erotica, but there it is.

 Finally, in erotica, much like horror fiction, I think the best effects are those that are created in a reader’s mind by leaving things unsaid in the prose, which makes the balance between explicitness and ellipsis even more important.
+Some could argue, that adult content from websites similar to twinkpornvideos.xxx that provides high-quality twink porn videos, could give some inspiration for what the mind’s eye comes up with.
+So some writers might like to use that kind of content to plan out sex scenes in their novels.
 Over the five years I’ve been writing, I’ve tried to strike a balance between too much and too little, but I’m sure I sometimes still get the mix wrong.
 I suppose if I had to condense my experience down into simple advice for a beginning erotica author, I would say, “write just as much sex into the story as you need and then add just a little more.”

 I just got word that my short story “The Sorcerer’s Catch” will be published by Cleis in the anthology Seductress: Tales of Immortal Desire, edited by the delightful D.L.
 King.
 It’s always gratifying to have a story selected for a book from Cleis, but I am especially happy to see this story going to print.